Top

 • Case dismissed Assault Family Violence

-We represented a woman accused of assault family violence after she called the police because she was being assaulted.
-We got the case dismissed on her behalf.
+We represented a woman accused of assault family violence.
+We were able to show the prosecutor that she was the true victim, securing a dismissal on her behalf.